+13) What is difference between ServletConfig and ServletContext?

+The container creates object of ServletConfig for each servlet whereas object of ServletContext is created for each web application.

-Why use Session Tracking?
+14) Why use Session Tracking?

 To recognize the user It is used to recognize the particular user.

+Session simply means a particular interval of time.

+Session Tracking is a way to maintain state of an user.Http protocol is a stateless protocol.Each time user requests to the server, server treats the request as the new request.So we need to maintain the state of an user to recognize to particular user.

 HTTP is stateless that means each request is considered as the new request.
 It is shown in the figure given below:

 Session Tracking Techniques